 2. Start Making a List of Influencers: Once you know your goals, you should start making a list of influencers.
 If you have several different products/services, each one should have a specific list.
-Within each list you should organize them by size of following.
-For example Guy Kawasaki would fall into the category of large following, while a small niche blogger would be towards the lower end.
+Within each list, you should organize them by the size of the following.
+For example, Guy Kawasaki would fall into the category of a large following, while a small niche blogger would be towards the lower end.
 Both ends of the spectrum have benefits, but your approach towards getting them on board may be completely different.

 3. Quality > Quantity: One of the biggest mistakes brands make when it comes to influencers is assuming that the people with the biggest followings are the best.
 In reality, quality is far greater than quantity.
 You want to find influencers that have followers that align as closely as possible with your ideal customer.
 Being exposed to 500 people that are extremely interested in your product is far more effective than being exposed to 10,000 that aren’t interested.